FireSon/Fireson/custom_components/zendure_h2k/README.md

 4. **Platform Entities**

-    These are your sensors, switches, lights etc, and this example covers the 2 most simple ones of binary sensors, things that only have 2 states, ie On/Off or Open/Closed or Hot/Cold etc and sensors, things that can have many states ie temperature, power, luminance etc.
+    These are your sensors, switches, lights etc, and this Zendure covers the 2 most simple ones of binary sensors, things that only have 2 states, ie On/Off or Open/Closed or Hot/Cold etc and sensors, things that can have many states ie temperature, power, luminance etc.

     There are within Home Assistant things called device classes that describe what your sensor is and set icons, units etc for it.